-With zero knowledge of such things it seemed logical to begin on the internet, first with the website Apollo Duck, then emailing boat brokerages (they politely suggested I had a limited budget), then Ebay -after all you can buy anything there- and finally, Preloved, a lesser known random sales site – think Craig’s list or Gumtree, but with love….
-Of course, more logical may have been to drive 45 minutes to the local brokerage and actually look at different boats to get an idea of layouts and prices, but as an historian I recognise hindsight is a wonderful thing.
+With zero knowledge of boat buying it seemed logical to begin on the internet.
+First with the website Apollo Duck.
+Next emailing boat brokerages who politely suggested I had a limited budget.
+Then onto Ebay -after all you can buy anything there.
+Finally, Preloved, a lesser known random sales site – think Craig’s list or Gumtree, but with love….
+Of course, more logical may have been to drive 45 minutes to the local boat brokerage.
+Then I could have looked at different boats to get an idea of layouts and prices, but as an historian I recognise hindsight is a wonderful thing.

 Spending my rainy day fund

-Basically, not even I could rationalise spending the money on such a whim/ luxury item, but of course in the midst of anxiety-boat-buying nothing could prevent the relentless drive to find a boat.
+Basically, not even I could rationalise spending the money on such a whim/ luxury item.
+But, in the midst of anxiety-boat-buying nothing could prevent the relentless drive to find a boat.
 I now realise that £10,000 is a very low budget when buying a narrowboat, and it didn’t take into account the cost of moorings, Canal and River Trust licence nor boat maintenance.
 (Subsequently I have been told, far to often, that BOAT stands for ‘bung on another thousand’, which is quite possibly true.)

 Smelling a rat

 On Ebay I found two fabulous looking 40ft boats, both listed with a ‘buy it now’ price of £6,000 with solar panels – I felt solar was a good thing, and additionally both were nicely decorated inside – how shallow am I?
 I messaged the seller of one and got an immediate response saying yes the boat was still available, but was no longer at its listed mooring and had been moved to Southampton.
 However, if I could just send the money, by BACS transfer, then they would deliver the boat anywhere in the UK…..
 Mmmmmm anxiety-boat-buying I might have, but I could smell a rat.

 The ad and picture of the boat on Preloved completely drew me in, a bright green narrowboat, with a up-pointy bow, and a harlequin design on the front cratch-board, it looked like a ‘proper’ narrowboat.
-Added to the harlequin design it also had traditional canal roses painted on various points, further confirmation of its narrowboat status.
+Added to this it also had traditional canal roses painted on various points, further confirmation of its true narrowboat status.
 (I knew this from deep delving into my childhood copy of the Ladybird ‘The Story of Our Canals’, which has a whole page on canal art.)
 The seller’s description backed up the pictures and was similarly poetic with talk of ‘water lapping’ ‘the sound of ducks’ and a ‘dear little boat’, and all within my £10,000 budget.

-Later, when I removed 25 litres of water I learnt that this was not a good thing nor was it normal.
+Later, when I removed 25 litres of water I learnt that this was not a good thing.
+Nor was it normal.
 The engine was original, a 1973 Sabb (no not Saab), Sabb are a Norwegian engineering company well known for their quality marine engines – think North Sea trawlers and lifeboats.
-The 1973 boat had a steel hull with a fibreglass or GRP top cabin over a wooden top, which I was assured was watertight.
+The boat had a steel hull with a fibreglass or GRP top cabin over a wooden top, which I was assured was watertight.

 A real Barney boat